SolaceLabs/pubsubplus-cf-dev/templates/README.md

 ### Bosh manifest templates

-- bosh templates are selected with the -t parameter with the bosh_* commands.
-- Most templates are bosh manifests for which we do some substitution.

-The provided bosh manifest templates currently define a single VMR job for a bosh deployment.

-Template substitutions allows:

-- Control the job name
-- Control the pool name parameter which ends up mapping it to a service plan.
-- The docker vmr image to use, which is also mapped to the pool name.

-Template have static settings:

-- The number of instances, the default is 1 for most templates
+Each of the BOSH manifest templates are components which are put together by `generateBoshManifest.py` to build fully-valid basic BOSH manifests that could be used for deployment.

+These templates are Jinja2 templates which allow for value substitutions at execution-time.
+The abstraction provided by Jinja2 promotes code reusage between the varying types of templates, and cleanly separates most of the BOSH manifest structuring logic from the actual executing code.

+For simplicity, some static settings are used in these manifests which include:
-- Certificates which are present in some templates but not others.
+- Certificates
-- networking
+- Base networking (i.e. subnet specification)
 - passwords

-Once a deployment is done, the generated bosh manifest from the template is ~workspace/bosh-solace-manifest.yml
+Once a deployment is done, the generated bosh manifest from the template is stored in `$MANIFEST`, which is set to `~/workspace/bosh-solace-manifest.yml` by default.

 You may edit that manifest and have bosh re-deploy with the changed settings such as changing passwords.

 ~~~~
-cd
-bosh deployment workspace/bosh-solace-manifest.yml
+bosh deployment ~/workspace/bosh-solace-manifest.yml
 bosh deploy
 ~~~~